Information on the Modules for M.Sc. Biology Students

 The module on Medical Microbiology consists of two parts: The theoretical module (BIO-M-TM-MeM) and the practical module (BIO-M-PM-MeM).

-For information on participation in the seminar (either „Virology and Medical Microbiology“ or „Current advances in life sciences“) please visit the preliminary talk.
-The next one will be on
+3) For information on participation in the seminar (either „Virology and Medical Microbiology“ or „Current advances in life sciences“) please visit the preliminary talk in the first week of the semester (date can be found in GRIPS: https://elearning.uni-regensburg.de/course/view.php?id=51251).
+Information from the preliminary talk will also be made available in GRIPS afterwards.

 All module components should be completed within two semesters.